- Comprehensive upgrade for bestselling pickup includes revised looks

 New 2.0-litre EcoBlue engines for the 2019 Ford Ranger

 The biggest news here is surely the engines.
-Gone are the old 2.2-litre and 3.2-litre units, replaced by brand new 2.0-litre EcoBlue four-cylinder motors, similar to those already used in the Ford Transit and Transit Custom.
+Gone are the old 2.2-litre four-cylinder units, replaced by brand new 2.0-litre EcoBlue four-cylinder motors, similar to those already used in the Ford Transit and Transit Custom.

 This won’t immediately seem like good news to some people – not only do pickup buyers typically favour large engines when available, the EcoBlue units have had a bit of a tough start in Ford’s vans, with some widely reported oil service issues.

-The full 2019 Ford Ranger engine line up is as follows:
+The full 2019 Ford Ranger 2.0-litre EcoBlue engine line up is as follows:

-Even the single-turbo engines are said to provide quicker responses for ‘a light and more urgent feel across the rev-range’, while the sequential turbocharging of the bi-turbo engine uses a small turbo to get things going, handing over to a larger ‘variable-geometry’ high-pressure turbo for top-end performance.
+Even the single-turbo 2.0-litre engines are said to provide quicker responses for ‘a light and more urgent feel across the rev-range’, while the sequential turbocharging of the bi-turbo engine uses a small turbo to get things going, handing over to a larger, variable-geometry high-pressure turbo for top-end performance.

 And while it’s no match for the power and torque of the V6 engines available in the VW Amarok and Mercedes X-Class, it will certainly weigh less, which is another way of improving performance.